darkestb4light/proxycheck/README.md

 With a CONNECT flow, the request is conducted by establishing a TCP connection with the server (most likely the proxy), sending the request through the socket, and retrieving the response.
-Upon obtaining the response, it is next evaluated to determine success or failure.
+Upon obtaining the response, it is evaluated to determine success or failure.
 If the response is anything other than an HTTP 200, an error is generated and no further processing on that request is attempted.
 If the CONNECT results in an HTTP 200, then another